 If you think you have been exposed to a blood born pathogen (BBP), immediately report the incident to the designated individual (in lab, the course instructor; during clinical education, your clinical instructor) to initiate the appropriate medical care.
-A presentation that reviews these standard precautions will be available on the ongoing PT Blackboard website.
+A presentation that reviews these standard precautions is available on the ongoing PT Blackboard website.
 Further instructions are provided there.

 Students should follow all facility policies and procedures regarding potential exposure to airborne pathogens.
-Current Center for Disease Control (CDC) guidelines also provide the most up to date Covid-19 recommendations.
+Current Center for Disease Control (CDC) guidelines also provide the most up to date recommendations for exposure to airborne pathogens including Covid-19.